SelenaPSM/mds-intro/enabledbm/enabledbm.md

 In this lab, you will be guided through the following steps:

 * Verify if Database Management service is enabled for your MySQL HeatWave DB system (enable it if not)
-* Manage MySQL HeatWave Database Service.
+* Manage MySQL HeatWave Database Service

 ## Prerequisites

 * An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account
 * An active MySQL HeatWave Service DB System

-## Task 1: Verify Database Management for MySQL Heatwave
+## Task 1: Verify Database Management is enabled for MySQL HeatWave

-Typically, the service is enabled during the provisioning of your MySQL HeatWave deployment, but you can enable the service from the MySQL HeatWave DB system details page if not already enabled.
+By default, the service is enabled during the provisioning of your MySQL HeatWave deployment, but you can enable the service from the MySQL HeatWave DB system details page if not already enabled.
 Once enabled, you will have additional monitoring capabilities including a fleet overview of your MySQL HeatWave deployments and Performance Hub monitoring for database systems.

 1. Log in to the Oracle Cloud Console, click the **Navigation Menu** in the upper left, navigate to **Databases**, and select **DB Systems** under MySQL HeatWave
     ![Database Systems](https://oracle-livelabs.github.io/common/images/console/database-dbsys.png "Database Systems")